AndreaPasqualini/fdic_sdi_getnprep/README.md

 ## Disclaimer and license

 The contents of this repository are disclosed into the public domain under the [_Do What The F*ck You Want To Public License_](https://choosealicense.com/licenses/wtfpl/).

+## Credits

+Thanks to @MarcoPasqualini for help on setting up parallel downloads.